berkeley-stat243/stat243-fall-2020/README.md

 **Week 5**

 Class:
- - Mon Sep 21: no class; please read Unit 5, Sections 4.4-6.4 and watch the associated videos
+ - Mon Sep 21: no class; please read Unit 5, Sections 4.4-6.4 and watch the associated videos (Unit 5, Videos 4-6)
  - Wed Sep 23: review of some concepts from Unit 5, Sections 1-6.4, discussion of passing arguments to functions and lazy evaluation (Unit 5, Section 6.5)
  - Fri Sep 25: variable scope and variable look-up (Unit 5, Sections 6.6-6.8)